ericleasemorgan/reader/README.md

 As an HPC, the Distant Reader is not a single computer program but instead a suite of software comprised of many individual scripts and applications.
 Personally, I see the scripts and applications akin to collection of poems used to make the output of human expression more cogent.
 Really.
 Seroiusly.

 As a collection of scripts and applications, the Distant Reader has only been built by "standing on the shoulders of giants".
-Listed in no particular order nor necessarily complete, they include:
+Cited [here](https://distantreader.org/software-reference/) in no particular order nor necessarily complete, they include these below and more:

    * the Perl-based LWP modules - this software is a significant part of harvesting process
    * Wget - an absolutely wonderful Internt spidering application